USS Grapple (ARS-7): World War II

-On 24 December Grapple entered Leyte Gulf, late the scene of one of the war's bloodiest and most decisive naval battles, for further salvage work.
-Four days later she sailed into Mindanao Gulf to salvage SS William Sharon, an abandoned Liberty ship still smoldering from kamikaze attacks.
+On 24 December, Grapple entered Leyte Gulf, late the scene of one of the war's bloodiest and most decisive naval battles, for further salvage work.
+Four days later, she sailed into Mindanao Gulf to salvage SS William Sharon, an abandoned Liberty ship still smoldering from kamikaze attacks.
 The salvage ship, with Sharon in tow, and her two destroyer escorts were attacked by Japanese fighter planes in the pre-dawn hours of 30 December, but the planes were driven off.

 From Leyte Grapple headed north as the invasion of the Philippines unfolded deep into enemy held territory at Lingayen Gulf, again in the initial assault phase.
 Brilliant salvage work at Lingayen Gulf from 6 January to 26 February 1945 earned Grapple and her crew the Navy Unit Citation.

 She remained on fire-fighting, rescue, and salvage station at Ulithi and Saipan through 7 May, distinguishing herself in fire-fighting efforts on the carrier Randolph (CV-15), hit by kamikazes on 11 March.
 After towing a derrick and a lighter to Leyte, Grapple sailed for Pearl Harbor.
 On 6 June she was diverted to assist SS William Hawkins, adrift near Johnston Island; taking the merchantman in tow, she reached Hawaii 11 June, stopping only long enough to disengage her tow before continuing to Portland, Oregon, where she docked 22 June.

-Japan surrendered before Grapple reached Hawaii again on 19 October.
+Japan surrendered before Grapple returned to Hawaii on October 19.
 There she performed various duties until returning to the coast.
-She reached San Diego, California, 15 May, decommissioned there 30 August 1946 and went in reserve.
+She reached San Diego, California, on 15 May, decommissioned there 30 August 1946 and went in reserve.